Elbullazul/LinkGuardian/README.md

 - [ ] Open archived link copy

 ### Dependencies
-- OkHttp for making HTTP requests
+- [OkHttp](https://github.com/square/okhttp) for making HTTP requests
-- Kotlinx.serialization.json to parse Json sent by the server
+- [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) for Json serialization/deserialization
+- [Coil](https://github.com/coil-kt/coil) to display remote images

 ### Architecture
 The app will be developed in as simple a way as possible.
 I'm relatively new to Kotlin, so not all code will follow best practices initially.
 If you have suggestions, feel free to open a pull request!